cjmoeller/weather-o-matic-client/README.md

 * The token of your weather station:
 The token of your weather station can be found in the web-app.
 It should look like similar to this:    68ac906495480a3404beee4874ed853a037a7a8f

+You may have to install bc via:
+    sudo apt-get install bc

 It is recommended to use crontab to schedule the execution of the bash script.
 ## tested with ##
 * Temperature sensor DS18S20